brianapulido/Microsoft-AZ-900/README.md

 # Microsoft-AZ-900
-This is the outline for the **Microsoft Azure Fundamentals AZ-900 Exam** as found at the link below
+This is the outline for the **Microsoft Azure Fundamentals AZ-900 Exam** as found at the link below:
 [Study guide Outline for AZ-900: Microsoft Azure Fundamentals Exam](https://learn.microsoft.com/en-us/credentials/certifications/resources/study-guides/az-900)

 # Skills at a glance